 When entering into a settlement agreement there are certain conditions (which are set out in section 203(3) of ERA 1996, with corresponding provisions in other statutes) that must be met:

 - The agreement must relate to a “particular complaint” or “particular proceedings”

-- The employee must have received legal advice from a relevant independent adviser on the terms and effect of the proposed agreement and its effect on the employee’s ability to pursue any rights before an employment tribunal.
+- The employee must have received legal advice from a relevant independent advisor on the terms and effect of the proposed agreement and its effect on the employee’s ability to pursue any rights before an employment tribunal.

-- The agreement must identify the adviser.
+- The agreement must identify the advisor.

 - The agreement must state that the conditions regulating settlement agreements under the relevant statutory provisions have been satisfied